j5ik2o/trinity/README.md

 Trinity is a lightweight MVC framework based on Finagle, which can be described in Scala.

 ## Concepts
-- We provide functions about MVC which does not supported by finagle.
+- We provide functions about MVC which does not support finagle.
 - We support Domain Driven-Design by non CoC(Convention over Configuration).

 ## Features
 - You can describe Actions over a Controller as a Finagle Service.
-  - A routing information can described to action methods, like Scalatra.
+  - Routing information can described to action methods, like Scalatra.
   - Or, The Routing informations can be aggregated on the outside of the controller, like Play2.
 - You can use Template Engine (such as Scalatra) with Trinity.